How Orson Welles redefined 'Film Noir'

 Widely known was the contempt Welles had for Hitchcock, and certainly once he began feeling settled in his craft, Welles trail-blazed ahead towards innovation, lest be aligned with his Hitchcockian contemporary.

-- Welles likewise did away with starting a film at the end and moving progressively backwards through the reveal…
+Next, Welles did away with starting a film at the end and moving progressively backwards through the "reveal."
+Finally, he did the unthinkable: He "removed" the femme fatal.

-Another claim that Touch of Evil breaks the standard film noir style has been that the text does not “begin at the end”, a classic –if not defining- trait of standard film noir.
-Well, as goes the expression, the end of one story is the beginning of another.
-Touch of Evil opens on the end result of whatever unseen story led to the doomed driver and passenger’s demise in the car bombing.
-From there, the filmic text picks up the search for motive, for responsible parties, and a tapestry unfolds.
-Through the exploration into motive and culprits for the opening bombing, many things are revealed; most notably, Welles’ ingenious use and insertion of the story within the story: the past dynamic between Welles character and Dietrich’s, clearly a femme fatale dynamic, and thus, a missing key component of film noir definition.
+Touch of Evil opens on the end result of whatever unseen story led to the doomed driver and passenger's demise in the car bombing.
+From there, the film text picks up the search for motive, for responsible parties, and a tapestry unfolds.
+Through the exploration into motive and culprits for the opening bombing, many things are revealed; most notably, Welles' ingenious use and insertion of the story within the story: the past dynamic between Welles character and Dietrich's, clearly a femme fatale dynamic, and thus, a missing key component of film noir definition.

 The film does not maximize the traditional noir-defining femme fatale because -in this particular intended reading- the femme fatale was not the story Welles sought to tell.
 Instead, the femme fatale here is Marlene Dietrich, as a tarot-reading seductress who once -in their untold shared past history- had clearly bewitched Welles' flawed, corrupt character.